juju-solutions/bundle-realtime-syslog-analytics/README.md

  - 1 Plugin (colocated on the Spark unit)
  - 1 Zeppelin (colocated on the Spark unit)

-Syslog events generated on the HDFS Master unit are forwarded to the `apache-flume-syslog` charm.
+Syslog events generated on the NameNode unit are forwarded to the `apache-flume-syslog` charm.
 These events are serialized and sent to the `apache-flume-hdfs` charm to be stored in HDFS.
 We have included a sample application to analyze these events with Spark/Zeppelin.

 ## Usage

 Deploy this bundle using juju-quickstart:

     juju quickstart u/bigdata-dev/realtime-syslog-analytics